realglobe-Inc/sugo-actor/README.md

 #!/usr/bin/env node

 /**
- * This is an example to run local spot server
+ * This is an example to run actor
  */

 'use strict'